PUNITBATRA/dummy-mfe/README.md

 many FE solution assume we are deploying single project but we need to handle multiple. (need ci/cd) currently remoteEntry.js file name is fixed need to think about caching issues.

 for webpack.prod file in container we require index.html but not for REMOTE apps.
-So html webpack plugin we can move in commmon for container app.
+So html webpack plugin we can move in webpack.commmon for container app.
+After deployment if it's not working check the main.js file path and give appropiate public path in container & remote apps webpack.prod config.
+Use Invalidation in yml files becoz if content changes cloudfront can't track as only name change file it can track. create yml file for HOST & each REMOTE.

 ___________

 https://micro-frontends.org/